-- Phineas and Ferb do it at least Once an Episode.
+- Phineas and Ferb do it at least Once per Episode.
 Taken Up to Eleven in Rollercoaster: The Musical, which features this in just about every other scene, and is naturally lampshaded.
 It gets further lampshaded in Where's Pinky? where it is revealed that the Tri-State Area is famous for this kind of thing.

 - Rocko's Modern Life had a Musical Episode where everyone broke out in song and dance numbers.
-When Rocko questions it, Heffer remarks that they have rehearsals, which Rocko has apparently been missing.
+When Rocko questions it, Heffer remarks that they had rehearsals, which Rocko has apparently been missing.

 - Family Guy does this a lot particularly the numbers "Shipoopi" (taken directly from The Music Man, and just as bizarre there), "A Bag of Weed" ("Me Old Bamboo" from Chitty Chitty Bang Bang), and "Mr. Booze" (from the Rat Pack musical Robin and the Seven Hoods).

-- In Batman: The Brave and the Bold, the Music Meister's powers are only given as singing-based Mind Control, but Spontaneous Choreography and spontaneous wardrobe changes seem to fall under his Required Secondary Powers.
+- In Batman: The Brave and the Bold, The Music Meister's powers are only given as singing-based Mind Control, but this and spontaneous wardrobe changes seem to fall under his Required Secondary Powers.
 In another episode Huntress, Catwoman and Black Canary are sneaking backstage at the biggest hoodlum hangout in Gotham when the curtain goes up.
 They pretend to be the entertainment and launch into a risqué song about superheroes with spontaneous choreography and perfect unrehearsed harmony with both the house band and each other.
 The villains love it.

 - A few songs in My Little Pony: Friendship Is Magic feature this, like "At the Gala" from "The Best Night Ever" and "Smile, Smile, Smile" from "A Friend in Deed".